-Maine’s distracted driving laws prohibit text messaging for all drivers and talking on a cellphone for only certain drivers.
-This article discusses the specifics of what the laws prohibit and the costs of a texting or cellphone ticket.
+Maine's distracted driving laws generally prohibit text messaging and talking on a cell phone for all drivers.
+This article discusses the specifics of what the laws prohibit and the costs of a texting or cell phone ticket.

-Motorists who are under the age of 18 are completely prohibited from using a cellphone or a handheld electronic device while operating a motor vehicle.
+Motorists who are driving with a learner's permit or are licensed while under the age of 18 and have had their license for 270 days or less are completely prohibited from using a cell phone or a handheld electronic device while operating a motor vehicle.
+(Me.
+Rev. Stat. tit.
+29-A, § 1311.)

 Handheld electronic devices.
 For purposes of the underage distracted driving law, a "handheld electronic device" includes all electronics that aren't a part of the operating equipment of the vehicle.